DyonR/Samsung-S20-FE-Debloat/README.md

 ### .sh file
 1. To make it easy, mount all partitions in TWRP from the `Mount` menu, except `Micro SD card` and `USB OTG`, but if you want to make it minimal `Data`, `Prism`, `Product`, `System` and `Cache` should be enough, but I have not tested this minimal setup.
 2. Copy the file `debloat-s20-fe-5g.sh` to your phone.
-3. Via `adb` or the TWRP Terminal, make the script executable with `chmod +x debloat-s20-fe-5g.sh`.
+3. Via `adb shell` or the TWRP Terminal, make the script executable with `chmod +x debloat-s20-fe-5g.sh`.
 4. After that just run it

 ### Manual
 1. To make it easy, mount all partitions in TWRP from the `Mount` menu, except `Micro SD card` and `USB OTG`, but if you want to make it minimal `Data`, `Prism`, `Product`, `System` and `Cache` should be enough, but I have not tested this minimal setup.
-2. Via `adb`, just paste the script.
+2. Via `adb shell`, just paste the script.

 ## Note about fixing permissions (Google Chome for example)
 If you uninstall Chrome with this script, and want to install it via the Google Play store again, there are a few steps that you need to take, or you will get an error from the Google Play store.
 When trying to install it via for example `adb install` or check `logcat`, you will see the message `INSTALL_FAILED_DUPLICATE_PERMISSION`.